Drive Apart Overview

 Interior and Exterior

 As for cargo hauling, the Highlander is mighty impressive as it even affords 10.3 cubic feet of cargo room with all three rows upright and being used.
-Fold down the third row and the number grows to 42.3 cubic feet and should you need your own personal U-Haul then the Highlander can accommodate you with 95.4 cubic feet of living space.
-There are apartments in New York City with less space.
+Fold down the third row and the number grows to 42.3 cubic feet and should you need your own personal hauler then the Highlander can accommodate you with 95.4 cubic feet of space.

-If you buy a base model Highlander with the 4-cylinder engine then you can squeeze in under $30,000 but we would recommend the 3.5 liter V6 because in base trim it comes to $30,350.
+If you buy a base model Highlander with the 4-cylinder engine then you can squeeze in under $30,000 but we would recommend the 3.5 liter V6 because in base trim it comes to only $30,350.
 If you don’t need all of the luxuries that the Limited commands we would probably recommend the SE model as it comes to just over $34,000 yet still has a power liftgate, backup camera, leather front seats, a power moonroof, and more.
 Limited trim brings uprated leather all around, navigation, upgraded audio and allows you to order a rear seat DVD entertainment system.
-We may think the SE is the better deal but if you have the money for the Limited why not invest in some family peace and quiet?